All Episodes

 School was prison to me.

-I I uh my parents made me go to college for one year.
+My parents made me go to college for one year.

-I mean, I when I finally had to go to ballroom dance as a PE course, taught by a former drill sergeant in the wax.
+I mean, when I finally had to go to ballroom dance as a PE course, taught by a former drill sergeant in the wax.

 I said, this is just not for me.

-And I I never went to that class.
+And I never went to that class.

 And my mom found out about it.